quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 Climbing Trees
 ++++++++++++++

-If you read the introduction you should remember that the base 'change' is intended to prevent the ADD carry from propagating.
+If you read the introduction, you should remember that the base 'change' is intended to prevent the ADD carry from propagating.
-If we are to handled chained XORs we have to make sure that no carry is going to propagate when chaining ADDs.
+If we want to handle chained XORs we have to make sure that no carry is going to propagate when chaining ADDs.
-For the previous example it means that :math:`a_i + c_i + d_i < Base, i \in [0, OriginalNbBit[`
+For the previous example, it means that :math:`a_i + c_i + d_i < Base, i \in [0, N_b[`

 To determine the minimum base eligible for the tree transformation we use the following algorithm: